belle2/basf2/online_book/prerequisites/ssh.rst

    However, DSA has been found unsafe and there are some concerns about ECDSA so the only real options are RSA and Ed25519.
-Ed25519 was added later and should be more secure but is not supported on old versions of SSH.
+Ed25519 was added later and should be more secure but is not supported on very old versions of SSH.

 .. rubric:: Using your new key